RagnarDanneskjold/coinproxy/ReadMe.txt

 sinatra-based

     The Sinatra-based (Ruby) version can unpack and repack the RPC initiated by the client and functions as a proxy.
-Filtering and validating functionalities can be added in the future.
+Enabling and disabling certain APIs are supported.

     Detailed instructions for using sinatra-based coinproxy can be found in sinatra-based/ReadMe.txt

-cowboy-based (not implemented yet)

 yaws-based

     The Yaws-based (Erlang) version can unpack and repack the RPC initiated by the client and functions as a proxy.
-Filtering and validating functionalities can be added in the future.
+Enabling and disabling certain APIs are supported.

     Detailed instructions for using yaws-based coinproxy can be found in yaws-based/ReadMe.txt

+cowboy-based (not implemented yet)

 bitcoind-based